Fantastic prices on houses in need of renovation in Moclinejo outside Malaga (towards Nerja)

 • Toilet and showers

-• Rental of sunbeds etc.
+• Rental of sun loungers etc.

 • Kiosks

-• The beach is very family friendly and there is activity on this beach even in low season.
+• The beach is very family friendly and there is activity on this beach even during the low season.
+There are also fitness courses, paddle boards, playgrounds for children, table tennis,

 • water slides, climbing walls, and much more.
 On the beach and in the surrounding area there are also plenty of restaurants, cafes, shops and service facilities.
 Rincon has approximately 40,000 inhabitants and is a prosperous suburb of Malaga.

 it is so long.
+The further east you are

 • Also, don't miss visiting the caves in Rincon, Cueva del Tesoro.